 But somehow, I managed to speak to her in my half-baked f***ed up English.
 She also introduced to some other girls.

 She was compassionate.
-Her full name—Monaaz Baria and she had the most beautiful smile on her face in college.
+Her full name — Monaaz Baria and she’d the most beautiful smile on her face in college.

 While people around me were talking about the snobbish nature of students in that college who come from certain areas of the city, she displayed compassionate communication.
-I have faced ugly conversations in the college from students because I had a certain look, had a certain language, had a certain style that might be uncool for others in those days.
+I’ve faced ugly conversations in the college from students because I’d a certain look, had a certain language, had a certain style that might be uncool for others in those days.
 But, she always treated me with equality.

 She’s still extremely modest and that is one of her many virtues.
-I was found of her then, I am fond of her now.
+I was fond of her then, I’m fond of her now.

-Coming back to college life, I also remember that she was the fist female who shared her telephone number with me.
-In those days, receiving a telephone number of pretty girl was like receiving a noble award; at least for me.
+Coming back to college life, I also remember that she was the first female who shared her telephone number with me.
+In those days, receiving a telephone number of a pretty girl was like receiving a noble award; at least for me.

 3**9639 still rings in my head.